-Our certificate of incorporation provides for a Board of Directors consisting of not less than twelve nor more than fourteen directors, classified into three classes as nearly equal in number as possible, with no class containing less than four directors, whose terms of office expire in successive years.
+Our certificate of incorporation provides for a Board of Directors consisting of not less than twelve nor more than fourteen directors, divided into three classes as nearly equal in number as possible, with no class containing less than four directors, whose terms of office expire in successive years.
 Our Board of Directors now consists of twelve directors as set forth below.

-Class II Class III Class I (To Serve Until the (To Serve Until the (To Serve Until the Annual Meeting of Annual Meeting of Annual Meeting of Stockholders in 2015) Stockholders in 2016) Stockholders in 2017) Harvey R. Blau(1) Henry A. Alpert(2) Rear Admiral Robert G. Bradley J. Gross(1) Blaine V. Fogg(2)(3) Harrison (USN Ret.)(2) General Donald J. Kutyna William H. Waldorf(4) Ronald J. Kramer(1) (USAF Ret.)(3) Joseph J. Whalen(4) General Victor Eugene Kevin F. Sullivan(1)(4) Renuart (USAF Ret.)(1) Martin S. Sussman(3)(4)
+Class I Class II Class III (To Serve Until the (To Serve Until the (To Serve Until the Annual Meeting of Annual Meeting of Annual Meeting of Stockholders in 2017) Stockholders in 2018) Stockholders in 2019) Thomas J. Brosig(1) Harvey R. Blau(3) Henry A. Alpert(2) Rear Admiral Robert G. Bradley J. Gross(3) Blaine V. Fogg(2)(1) Harrison (USN Ret.)(2) General Donald J. Kutyna Louis J. Grabowsky(4) Ronald J. Kramer(3) (USAF Ret.)(1) William H. Waldorf(4) General Victor Eugene Kevin F. Sullivan(4)(3) Renuart (USAF Ret.)(3)

-- (1) Member of Finance Committee.
+- (1) Member of Nominating and Corporate Governance Committee.

 - (2) Member of Compensation Committee.

-- (3) Member of Nominating and Corporate Governance Committee.
+- (3) Member of Finance Committee.

 - (4) Member of Audit Committee.

-Harvey R. Blau, Bradley J. Gross, General Donald J. Kutyna (USAF Ret.) and Kevin F. Sullivan are nominated for election at this Annual Meeting of stockholders, as directors in Class II, to hold office until the annual meeting of stockholders in 2018, or until their successors are chosen and qualified.
+Thomas J. Brosig, Rear Admiral Robert G. Harrison, Ronald J. Kramer and General Victor Eugene Renuart are nominated for election at this Annual Meeting of stockholders, as directors in Class I, to hold office until the annual meeting of stockholders in 2020, or until their successors are chosen and qualified.

-Unless you indicate otherwise, shares represented by executed proxies in the form enclosed will be voted for the election as directors of each nominee unless any such nominee shall be unavailable, in which case such shares will be voted for a substitute nominee designated by the Board of Directors.
+Unless you indicate otherwise, shares represented by executed proxies will be voted for the election as directors of each nominee unless any such nominee shall be unavailable, in which case such shares will be voted for a substitute nominee designated by the Board of Directors.
 We have no reason to believe that any of the nominees for election at this Annual Meeting of stockholders will be unavailable or, if elected, will decline to serve.
 Each nominee is currently a director on our Board.